-Winner of numerous awards including Trendsetter Designer Jeweller, Imogen Belfield studied Jewellery BA (Hons) at The Cass.
-Since breaking into the world of fashion and jewellery in 2010, Belfield's covetable pieces have won the attention of a plethora of celebrities, including Georgia May Jagger, Uma Thurman, Nicole Scherzinger and Rita Ora.
+Winner of numerous awards including Trendsetter Designer Jeweller, Imogen Belfield studied our Jewellery BA (Hons) at the School of Art, Architecture and Design.
+Since breaking into the world of fashion and jewellery in 2010, Imogen's covetable pieces have won the attention of a plethora of celebrities, including Georgia May Jagger, Uma Thurman, Nicole Scherzinger and Rita Ora.

-Most recently Belfield’s jewellery was specially chosen for Cameron Diaz to wear in the latest Ridley Scott movie ‘The Counsellor'.
+Most recently Imogen’s jewellery was specially chosen for Cameron Diaz to wear in the latest Ridley Scott movie ‘The Counsellor'.

-As a graduate from the Sir John Cass Faculty of Art, London, Belfield won New Designer of the Year One Year On in 2010, Bright Young Gem 2011 at International Jewellery London, as selected by Hilary Alexander and Vivienne Becker, and in 2012 went onto win the Kick Start and Style Sight Trend award.
+As a graduate from the School of Art, Architecture and Design, Imogen won New Designer of the Year One Year On in 2010, Bright Young Gem 2011 at International Jewellery London, as selected by Hilary Alexander and Vivienne Becker, and in 2012 went onto win the Kick Start and Style Sight Trend award.

 She honed her craft whilst completing an internship with renowned jeweller Shaun Leane, during which time she was given the opportunity to help with exciting projects, such as catwalk pieces for collaborations with Alexander McQueen as well as with Daphne Guinness.

-Most notably, Belfield was selected to be part of the British Fashion Council’s Rock Vault at London Fashion Week, curated by Stephen Webster.
+Most notably, Imogen was selected to be part of the British Fashion Council’s Rock Vault at London Fashion Week, curated by Stephen Webster.

-Imogen has been back to The Cass to give lectures on her work since graduating.
+Imogen has been back to London Met to give lectures on her work since graduating.
 She talks here about her career and how London Met helped her:

 "I set up my business in 2009 and since then I've managed to secure stockists with Harrods and Harvey Nichols, Kabiri, and also international stockists.
 I source all my materials from Hatton Garden – I use gemstones, I use minerals which I source from the Natural History Museum, and also precious and non-precious metals.
 I use a lot of hand-carving techniques, and castings and mould-making techniques as well... and I show with London and Paris Fashion Weeks.

-"The Cass is a brilliant London art school, from which I graduated in BA Jewellery in 2008.
-I feel very honoured, as my years of training, learning and discovering at The Cass were some of the best, and I am incredibly proud to be a Cass alumni!
+"It's a brilliant London art school, from which I graduated with a BA in Jewellery in 2008.
+I feel very honoured, as my years of training, learning and discovering at the School of Art, Architecture and Design were some of the best, and I am incredibly proud to be an alumna!
 Thank you guys!"
 [Instagram]